XML Documentation Filter

 A Security Problem

-Please consider a common situation when some private members are added to your class.
-The added members are marked with yellow:
+Here is a common situation when some private members are added to the class (added members are marked with yellow):

 public class DS1307 { ////// Gets a value indicating whether clock is in halt state. /// ///public bool IsClockHalted { get { // Ask DS1307 chip with a given address via I2C bus. byte data = I2CBus.Transfer(Address, 0x00); // If bit 7 is set then clock is halted. return (data & 0x80) != 0; } } /// true if clock is in halt state; otherwise,false ./// An I2C bus instance. /// private II2CBus I2CBus; ////// Device address at I2C bus. /// private byte Address; }